deepjavalibrary/djl-serving/serving/docs/lmi/user_guides/embedding-user-guide.md

 # LMI Text Embedding User Guide

 Text Embedding refers to the process of converting text data into numerical vectors.
 These embeddings capture the semantic meaning of the text and can be used for various tasks such as semantic search and similarity detection.

 The inference process involves:

-1. **Loading a Model**: Loading a model from local directory, S3 or from huggingface repository,.
+1. **Loading a Model**: Loading a model from local directory, S3, DJL model zoo or from huggingface repository.
 2. **Tokenization**: Breaking down the input text into tokens that the model can understand.
 3. **Embeddings**: Passing the tokens through the model to produce embeddings.
 Embedding is a multi-dimension vector that could be used for RAG or general embedding search.

 LMI supports Text Embedding Inference with the following engines:

 - OnnxRuntime
+- PyTorch
 - Rust
-- TensorRT
 - Python

 Currently, the OnnxRuntime engine provides the best performance for text embedding in LMI.